This page on Aniracetam is currently marked as in-progress. We are still compiling research.

 Is fat-soluble and logically enhanced when taken with fatty acids, does not appear to need fatty acids to be absorbed

-After doses of 300mg and 1200mg, peak plasma levels of 2.3mcg/L and 14.1mcg/L (respectively) with an elimination half-life of 35 minutes.
+Plasma levels of aniracetam have been noted to peak at 2.3mcg/L (300mg) and 14.1mcg/L (1200mg) with an elimination half life of 35 minutes following ingestion of aniracetam.
 It appears to have extensive first pass metabolism in the liver with the main metabolites being N-anisoyl-GABA, 2-pyrrolidinone, and anisic acid.
 95.8% of the dose is recovered, mostly in the urine, 28 hours post ingestion.

 In a study of healthy male volunteers, Aniracetam showed a Cmax (max concentration) of 8.75+/-7.82 and 8.65+/-8.7ng/mL over two testing periods which correspond to a Tmax (time at max) of 0.4+/-0.1 hour each time; in response to 400mg oral Aniracetam.
 The plasma elimination half-lives were 47+/-0.16 and 49+/-0.24 hours and plasma AUC 4.53+/-6.62 and 4.76+/-6.65ng/h/mL in this study as well.
 These relatively low peaks of Aniracetam may be due to extensive metabolism after oral administration.